 ”These are the opportunities which will provide opportunities to many other commercial opportunities that will come our way, Morrison said.

-Morrison said that even though the trade and investment between the two sides were not where they needed to be but they were growing.
+Morrison said that even though the trade and investment between the two sides were not where they needed to be, they were growing.

 Stating that the trade relations can grow much faster, Morrison said that ‘Comprehensive Strategic Partnership (CSP) was taking the relationship to a whole new level.